databricks/spark-redshift/README.md

 ## Parameters

-The parameter map or `OPTIONS` provided in Spark SQL supports the following settings.
+The parameter map or <tt>OPTIONS</tt> provided in Spark SQL supports the following settings.

 <table>
  <tr>